In Ranvier all npcs for an area are defined in a single file within the area folder:

 - Name of custom script to attach to this npc (See Scripting)

-- List of behaviors to attach to this npc (See Scripting)
+- List of behaviors to attach to this npc.
+Key is the behavior name, the value is the configuration for that

 - Arbitrary list of attributes to attach to this NPC.
 There are no constraints on this so you are free to assign basically anything here that you want to look for inside commands/scripts/etc.